NASA-PDS/nasa-pds.github.io/developer/pds_ci_cd.md

     * Java - push to Maven Central SNAPSHOTS repo, upload package to Github assets
 * Generate and package Documentation
 * Push Documentation to Github Release Assets ONLY
+* Ping pdsen-corral for updates (1)

+(1) steps which could be wrapped into a single github action.